 What is The Zone Diet?

 The Zone Diet was introduced in 1995 by Dr. Barry Sears, PhD. through his book “Zone Diet: Enter the Zone”.
-According to Dr.Sears, balancing your body’s hormonal levels is the main key for you to become healthy as well as maintaining your health.
-“The Zone” is a state of hormonal balance, where the hormone insulin is kept at equilibrium, and the calorie burning is maximized.
+According to Dr.Sears, balancing your body’s hormonal levels is the main key for you to becoming healthy as well as maintaining your health.
+“The Zone” is a state of hormonal balance, where the hormone insulin is kept at equilibrium, and calorie burning is maximized.
 According to the book, one can achieve this state by following a diet with a fixed ratio between carbohydrates, proteins and fat, which is 40:30:30 respectively.
 Therefore, the Zone diet plan is also known as the 40-30-30 eating plan.

 Carbohydrates and Overweight